matildecmp/matildecmp/README.md

-- 📚 Currently studying at University of Pisa <br/>
+📚 Currently studying at University of Pisa <br/>
-- 👀 Interested in:
+👀 Interested in:
-  - Machine & Deep Learning
+  - Digital and immersive technologies for cultural heritage
-  - Digital and immersive technologies for cultural heritage <br/>
+  - Machine & Deep Learning <br/>

 <!---